 Ironically enough, NO!
 Neither milk nor soda affects the salt depositions, despite the calcium-rich nature of the former and the high sugar content of the latter.

 Yes, many test experiments and reports have shown that a shift in weather affects kidney stones.
 However, it should be kept in mind that this shift in weather, especially on the hotter end of the spectrum is simply a cause, not a symptom.
 It should also be paid in mind that with proper care and medication all diseases can be cared for and avoided.

 4. How common are kidney stones?

 Quite common actually.
 Almost 1 million people go to the emergency room every year due to kidney stone-related problems.
 But, with care and mindful routine, and lifestyle, these can be prevented.

 5. Does summer increase the chances of getting kidney stones?

-If Yes – a shift in weather affects kidney stones, especially during summers.
+If Yes – a shift in weather affects kidney stones, especially during summer.

 If No – the weather simply affects the already existing problem, usually in ascending order.
 But not always or necessarily cause it